-- The Multnomah County School Attendance Initiative in collaboration with the County Department of Community Justice
+- Designed the Multnomah County School Attendance Initiative in collaboration with the County Department of Community Justice.

-- Designing a peer-educator program to reduce HIV risk among methamphetamine injectors
+- Designed a peer-educator program to reduce HIV risk among methamphetamine injectors.

-- Services to improve birth outcomes among at-risk women
+- Developed services to improve birth outcomes among at-risk women.

-We evaluate the effectiveness of public health interventions and provide actionable, evidence-based recommendations for program improvement.
-Our work helps organizations make the best decisions, dispel misconceptions, inform policy, and shape care.
-As an external partner, we are able to provide clients an unbiased view of the work, a high level of expertise, and deep experience dealing with complicated issues.
+We evaluate the effectiveness of public health policies and programs, and provide actionable, evidence-based recommendations for program improvement.
+Our work helps organizations make the best decisions, dispel misconceptions, highlight program successes, inform policy, and shape care.
+As an external partner, we are able to provide clients an unbiased view of the work, a high level of expertise, and experience dealing with complicated issues.

 Examples of our program evaluation work include:

-- Extensive evaluations of the Oregon, Washington, and Alaska state tobacco prevention and control programs, including assessments of the Alaska and Washington Tobacco Quit Lines, studies on the tobacco burden among Latinos, African Americans, Alaska Natives, and gay, lesbian and bisexual communities, and assessment of media campaign effectiveness
+- Conducted extensive evaluations of the Oregon, Washington, and Alaska state tobacco prevention and control programs, including assessments of the Alaska and Washington Tobacco Quit Lines, studies on the tobacco burden among specific populations, examination of the effectiveness of second-hand smoking policies, and assessment of media campaign effectiveness.

-- Evaluation of Oregon’s HIV client services programs, housing programs for persons living with HIV/AIDS, and efforts to address health care access issues for the poor in the Portland metropolitan area
+- Evaluated Oregon’s HIV client services programs, housing programs for persons living with HIV/AIDS, and efforts to address health care access issues for the poor in the Portland metropolitan area.

 Applied Research and Surveillance

-We have expertise in quantitative and qualitative methods, advanced statistics, community-based participatory research, cost-effectiveness studies, and surveillance.
-We work with communities to generate knowledge and apply our findings.
+We have expertise in quantitative and qualitative methods, complex survey design and weighting, advanced statistics, community-based participatory research, cost-effectiveness studies, and surveillance.
+We work with communities to frame meaningful questions, generate new knowledge, and apply our findings.

 Examples of our applied research and surveillance include:

-- A randomized controlled trial of a motivational interviewing (MI)-based HIV and domestic violence prevention intervention for women with recent criminal justice involvement
+- Led a randomized controlled trial of a motivational interviewing-based HIV and domestic violence prevention intervention for women with recent criminal justice involvement.

-- A study on the impact of school policies on risk factors for youth obesity
+- Conducted a study on the impact of school policies on risk factors for youth obesity.

-- Collaboration on a longitudinal study of alcohol and substance use initiation among white and African American youth
+- Collaborated on a longitudinal study of alcohol and substance use initiation among white and African American youth.